gabops/ansible-role-repo-epel/README.md

 Requirements
 ------------

-This role requires the taret system to be a Redhat family OS.
+This role requires the target system to be a Redhat family OS.
 Specifically: (See meta/main.yml):

 ```yaml
   platforms: